Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Introduction

 \begin{restatable}[$t$-Sparse Family of Coverage Functions]{definition}{tSparseCoverageFunction} Let~$m, t \in \N$.
 For all~$i\in[m]$, let~$\Ss_i$ be a collection of sets~$S \subseteq [n]$ such that each element~$j \in [n]$ appears in at most~$t$ different sets~$S \in \Ss := \bigcup_{i \in [m]} \Ss_i$.
 Let~$\F = \{f_1, \dotsc , f_m: \set{0,1}^n \rightarrow \R \}$ denote a $t$-sparse family of coverage functions defined by~$f_i(T) = \sum_{S \in \Ss_i} \min \set{ |S\cap T|, 1}$. \end{restatable}

-In order to show \cref{thm:all-sets-discrepancy}, we start by distinguishing two cases: either the sizes of the sets~$S\in \Ss$ are all small or all big.
+In order to show \cref{thm:all-sets-discrepancy}, we distinguish two special cases: either the sizes of the sets~$S\in \Ss$ are all small or all big.
+Importantly, the results in this overview primarily provide intuition for the algorithmic challenges to overcome for the main result and are not fully optimized.

 In the case of only small sets, we first construct a fractional $k$-coloring~$Y$ with few fractional elements and zero discrepancy based on the multilinear extension.
 The key insight is that we can compute a large set for which the restricted multilinear extension becomes \emph{linear} (see \cref{def:restricted-multilinear-extension,lem:restricted-multilinear-extension-is-linear}), thereby allowing the use of standard LP techniques to round~$Y$ while maintaining zero discrepancy.
 As a last step, we randomly round the remaining fractional elements in~$Y$ to an integral $k$-coloring without significantly increasing the discrepancy.
-More precisely, we obtain the following discrepancy bound in \cref{sec:small-sets}.
+More precisely, we obtain the following discrepancy bound in \cref{sec:small-sets}.\footnote{For exposition, we omit optimization details in \cref{sec:small-sets} to focus on core ideas.
+Thus, the bound in \cref{thm:small-sets-discrepancy} depends on~$m$; this dependency can be removed by replacing the standard LP techniques by the more involved randomized procedure used for \cref{thm:all-sets-discrepancy}.}

 \begin{restatable}{theorem}{SmallSets} Let~$\F = \{f_1, \dotsc , f_m: \set{0,1}^n \rightarrow \R \}$ be a $t$-sparse family of coverage functions where~$\abs{S} \le s$ for all~$S \in \Ss$.
 In polynomial time, we can compute a $k$-coloring~$\chi : [n] \rightarrow [k]$ such that with high probability